This post is also available in: French

 What’s incredible about this museum is the breadth of the collection of European art that it has, it’s the perfect place to immerse yourself in all types of artworks from all different centuries, the museum has them all under one roof.

 It’s advised to start from the top floor and then work your way down.
-On the 2nd floor you’ll find medieval art and Italian, German and Flemish religious paintings, then on the 1st floor you’ll find works by Monet, Pissaro, Sorolla, Picasso, Juan Gris and Sisley and much more.
+On the 2nd floor you’ll find medieval art and Italian, German and Flemish religious paintings, then on the 1st floor you’ll find works by Monet, Pissarro, Sorolla, Picasso, Juan Gris, and Sisley and much more.

 On the ground floor, you’ll be sent back to the 20th century with pop art and modern paintings.